 Dangerous currents can occur at Turquoise Bay.
 If there are strong currents, stay on or near the beach.
 For your safety, please read the signs installed at beach entry points.

+Known as one of Western Australia's best beaches, Turquoise Bay is the perfect spot to spend the day relaxing, swimming and snorkelling.
 The white, sandy shores give way to clear waters harbouring a plethora of marine life.
-Dive into the pristine waters at Turquoise Bay to swim and snorkel within a few metres of Ningaloo Reef.
+Dive into the pristine waters at Turquoise Bay and be in awe of the abundance of life and beauty of Ningaloo Marine Park.

-Exploring the reef at the snorkel drift is popular at Turquoise Bay.
+Walk approximately 200m south of the track that leads you on to the beach from the Drift Loop carpark.
 Enter the water at the southern end of the beach and let the current take you over the reef for a fantastic snorkelling experience.

 - Before entering the water, you should assess the current from the beach and seek advice from others with sound local knowledge.
 If unsure, be cautious and simply enjoy the beach or swim well inside the bay where there is less likelihood of encountering strong currents.

 - Park rangers do not regularly patrol the beaches at Turquoise Bay.

 Watch the Safe Snorkelling video or at the Milyering Discovery Centre before you take to the water.

 Please remember that this beautiful spot is in a sanctuary zone in Ningaloo Marine Park so look but don't take.